betrixed/Toml-Pun8/README.md

   // Get a normal PHP array of those integer keys (unordered) as a list public function getIds() : array;

-  // Using the internal map, try a match using reference integer key.
+  /* Using the internal map, try a match using a single Id key.
-  // Will return array (list) of string matches if found, or PHP false. public function matchIdRex(int $key) : mixed;
+   * Return captures string list in $cap
+   * Return value is number of captures
+   */
+  public function matchIdRex(int $key, Recap8 $cap) : int;

+  /**
+   * Try a single PCRE2 match from IdRex8 object.
+   * Captures copied into $cap.
+   * Return value is number of captures.
+   */
-  // Same as matchIdRex, Using an object that shares a single IdRex public function matchIdRex8(IdRex8 $idrex) : mixed;
+  public function matchIdRex8(IdRex8 $idrex, Recap8 $cap) : int;

   // Set the current internal map, from a sharing Map object public function setRe8map(Re8map $map);